vassar-robotics/navrim-phosphobot/inference/README.md

 You can also change the port of the inference server by passing "--port=..."

+If running everything on the same machine, to avoid conflicts, you may need to disable camera access of the phosphobot server with the "--no-cameras" flag.

 If using a local model, you can pass the path of a local model instead of a HF model with the "--model_id=..." flag.